akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ## Trunk Based Development

-The trunk based development model is used in akkhayar.
-It is the way we propose a feature/bug, implement the proposal, and combine back into the project.
+The trunk-based development model is used in akkhayar.
+It is the way we propose a feature/bug, implement the proposal, and combine it back into the project.

 ### ![](/img/git-branch-light.svg) Short Lived Feature Branches